PinkFluffyUnic0rn/stm32flight/README.md

 =============

 Debug and configuration is performed through AP named `copter` created by this UAV.
-Listed ommand should be sent using UDP/IP to address `192.168.3.1`.
+Listed commands should be sent using UDP/IP to address `192.168.3.1`.

  * `info (mpu | qmc | hp | values | pid)` -- mpu6050/qmc5883L/hp206c/control values/PID data